Justice Access Centres

 You may be asked about your income.
 Some services at the centre are available to everyone and some are available only to people with low incomes.
 Some of the services we refer you to may charge a fee.

 Justice access centres do not deal with criminal issues, small claims court forms and filings, and some other specific legal solutions

-Justice access centres are funded by the Ministry of Justice.
-Onsite services are provided by the Ministry of Justice and partner agencies.
+Justice access centres are funded by the Ministry of Attorney General.
+Onsite services are provided by the Ministry of Attorney General and partner agencies.
 The partner agencies vary depending on the centre, and can include, but are not limited to: Mediate BC Society, Legal Services Society, Family Maintenance Enforcement Program, Credit Counselling Society and Access Pro Bono Society of British Columbia.